SmithWillSuffice/ohanga-pai/content/empirical/99_1_quantopian_phacks.md

-The Quantopian [lecture on p-hacking and multiple comparisons bias](https://www.youtube.com/watch?v=YiDfbYtgUPc0) is a good overview of this topic, with a few tips for people who are at risk of over-suing neutral networks and whatnot.
+The Quantopian [lecture on p-hacking and multiple comparisons bias](https://www.youtube.com/watch?v=YiDfbYtgUPc0) is a good overview of this topic, with a few tips for people who are at risk of over-using neural networks and whatnot.
 A lecture is only as good though as the student is willing to take heed.
 In a dog-eat-dog world and rat-race people are prone to taking short-cuts and skipping the grind of testing.
 So just do not say you were never warned.